 The race course can be modified by the organizers if bad conditions occurs.

 If you decide to stop the race, let the organizers know as soon as possible.

 Geir Moen - +47 91784660

-You must pick up your bib number and sign the safety instructions and race regulations before leaving the meeting.
+You must pick up your bib number and sign the safety instructions and race regulations at the latest 1 hour before start.